Frozen Beauty: Uncovering the Best Winter Hikes in Banff

 Getting to Banff

-If you are traveling to Banff for the day from Calgary, be prepared for at least a 90 minute drive through the mountains to get to the park, and maybe a bit further, depending which trail you are choosing to do.
+If you are traveling to Banff for the day from Calgary, be prepared for at least a 90-minute drive through the mountains to get to the park, and maybe a bit further, depending on which trail you are choosing to do.

-All of the hikes below are dog-friendly, as long as they are on leash.
+All of these hikes in Banff National Park during winter are dog-friendly, as long as they are on leash.
 Respect the land and the wildlife and keep everyone safe.

 Park Fees